-Introduces students to the techniques of writing an autobiography.
+3 credits (3 lec hrs/wk) Introduces students to the techniques of writing an autobiography.
 Includes method, style and organization.
 Both student and non-student works are discussed in class in order to develop writing techniques.
-Also offered as WR0544 for no credit or grade.

 SEQUENCE OF WRITING CLASSES